psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

 ======================
 The process of deploying nodes is very automated -- hopefully without being brittle.

+* If bonding (likely) set network ports on switch to use Aggregation
 * Set node's IPMI ``ADMIN`` password to the cluster root password (``ipmiview`` is your friend)
 * On Medusa, edit ``/etc/dnsmasq.d/medusa.dnsmasq.conf``